core-wg/resource-directory/draft-ietf-core-resource-directory.md

 purposes and monitoring environment parameters) hosted by the mobile operator or somewhere else in the network, periodically a description of its own capabilities.
-Due to the usual network configuration of mobile networks, the EPs attached to the mobile network do not have routable addresses.
+Due to the usual network configuration of mobile networks, the EPs attached to the mobile network may not always be efficiently reachable.
 Therefore, a remote server is usually used to provide proxy access to the EPs.
 The address of each (proxy) endpoint on this server is included in the resource description stored in the RD.
 The users, for example mobile applications for environment